yash30201/cs-notes/OS/notes/process_scheduling.md

 Needs no explanation.

 + High average response time
-+ **Convoy effect** : Several small processes may need to wait if a large proces is given to the CPU
++ **Convoy effect** : Several small processes may need to wait if a large process is given to the CPU. **Note** : This is not starvation as it's fixed that a process will get CPU whereas in starvation, the starving process is continuously denied CPU time.

 <br>